Oats, berries, and nuts baked in a spiced custard makes you rise, shine and smile!

 Baked oatmeal keeps 3-4 days in the fridge and the flavor improves over time as the cinnamon and cardamom infuse the dish.
 Cooks around the world use cardamom.
 The aromatic spice flavors Thai curries, Scandinavian sweets, and Masala Chai.

 Whole-grain steel-cut oats, fruit, nuts and spices add texture and flavor.
 In this recipe I’m using cardamom.
 Cooks around the world use cardamom for its warm, spicy-sweet flavor.
 The aromatic spice flavors Thai curries, Scandinavian sweets, and Masala Chai.
 If you don’t have cardamom, substitute ginger or a 1/4 teaspoon each of clove and nutmeg.
 Rather than berries, you can substitute sliced bananas or apples, or frozen or canned peaches.
-Milk, cottage cheese, walnuts, and an egg boost the protein while the oats, fruit, and walnuts add fiber.
+Milk, cottage cheese or yogurt, walnuts, and an egg boost the protein while the oats, fruit, and walnuts add fiber.
 All together they make a meal rich in mother-approved healthy goodness.

 But moms aren’t the only ones pleased.
 It seems the more whole grains we eat, the happier our gut bacteria are too.
 Researchers at the University of Nebraska found that eating whole grains even for a short period altered the gut bacteria to reduce systemic inflammation, which may be at the root of many chronic diseases.

 Even better is that each spoonful carries fiber.
 For every seven grams of fiber added to daily eating, the risk for cardiovascular disease and heart disease drops by nine percent.
 This recipe has about 4 grams fiber per serving.
 Talk about healthy goodness!

 - It’s not oatmeal, as usual.
 The spices, fruit and nuts add texture and flavor.